rokmc756/Ceph/README.md

 ## Supported Platform and OS
 * Virtual Machines or Baremetal
-* CentOS/Rocky Linux 9.x and OpenSUSE 15.x
+* CentOS/Rocky Linux 9.x and OpenSUSE 15.x and Ubuntu 22.x

 ## Prerequisite
 * MacOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.